Florida students often have a bright future when choosing one of the many online colleges in Florida for their higher education.

 Here are some unique scholarships exclusively available to Florida residents:

-Opportunities like these can be found on scholarship search sites where you can enter basic information about yourself and be matched with dozens of scholarships.
+Opportunities like these can be found on scholarship search sites where you can enter basic information about yourself and be matched with dozens of possible scholarship opportunities.

 Florida Online Education Resources